 Update on the situation of Popillia japonica in Switzerland

-The pest status of Popillia japonica in Switzerland is officially declared as: Transient, actionable, under eradication.
+The pest status of Popillia japonica in Switzerland is officially declared as: Present, under eradication, only in some part of the country, under containment in case eradication is impossible.